 The prospectus should have the format of a paper, including footnotes or endnotes.
 The total length should be approximately 25-30 pages.

 Every Ph.D. student entering the program after 2006 is expected to complete the DP exam by the end of their sixth (6th) semester in residence.
 Ph.D. students entering the program with a BA are expected to complete the DP exam by the end of their eighth (8th) semester in residence.
 Otherwise, he/she will be deemed to be making unsatisfactory progress toward the degree.

 Every Ph.D. student must select, in consultation with the Graduate Director and subject to approval by the department Chair, a dissertation committee of at least four members, a majority of whom must be from the philosophy department, and one of whom must be an external member.

 1. Doctoral students must select, in consultation with the Graduate Director and subject to approval by the departmental Chair, a dissertation committee consisting of at least four members, at least half of whom must be full-time UNM Philosophy faculty members.

-2. A copy of the final draft of the student’s dissertation, which must not exceed 75,000 words of main text, shall be distributed to each member of the student’s dissertation committee in ample time for review prior to the examination.
+2. A copy of the final draft of the student’s dissertation, which must not exceed 75,000 words of main text, shall be distributed to each member of the student’s dissertation committee for review at least one month prior to the examination.
 The date for the defense shall be fixed in consultation with the Graduate Director.

 3. Every doctoral candidate is required to pass successfully a dissertation defense (considered as the final exam for the Ph.D.), which is an oral exam focused on the student’s dissertation.
 If a doctoral candidate earns a “Conditional Pass” for the defense, the candidate will be required to submit a revised version of the dissertation to his/her committee members no later than the end of the subsequent semester, and the revised dissertation must show clear evidence that the conditions for a passing grade have been met.